PROFILE - Margaret Thatcher Leadership Style

 Thatcher and the Miners Strike

 Thatcher’s time as Prime Minister was characterized by a series of economic reforms intended to rejuvenate the stagnant British economy.
-Her policies, which came to be known as “Thatcherism,” focused on deregulation, privatization of state-owned companies, and diminishing the power and influence of trade unions.
+Her policies, which came to be known as “Thatcherism,” focused on deregulation, privatization of state-owned companies, and diminishing the power and influence of trade unions within the framework of the Conservative government.

 One of the most contentious episodes during Thatcher’s time in office was the miner’s strike in 1984-1985.
 The strike, led by the National Union of Mineworkers, was a response to the government’s plans to close unprofitable coal mines and reduce state subsidies to the industry.
 Thatcher stood firm in the face of fierce opposition and refused to yield to the trade unions demands, eventually leading to the strike’s collapse and the decline of trade union influence in Britain.